Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

 1. **Part Numbers (PNR)**: Real part numbers are marked as **Real**, while fictional ones are marked as **FN**.
 2. **Sustainability & Circularity**: Each component includes sustainability considerations, emphasizing recyclable materials, low-carbon production, or biodegradable elements.

 This format combines technical precision with sustainability, making it ideal for green aviation initiatives like the ROBBBO-T Aircraft.
-Let me know if you'd like more details or additional components!

 ---